achalneupane/Achal_St_Jude/rcodes/requests_from_collaborators/Yadav/Serum/Serum_V11_updated_with_Matthews_data/README.txt

 This version is in continuation of V9.
-Since we cannot do anything for the 171 CMP_cases and have to include them.
-But for others, I am selecting from those that are alive and have more than 1 vial.
+Here, I am selecting from those that have more than 1 vial.
+I am also removing any samples with the last vial which I determined from V10, R file: plasma_table_2_v10_vial_zero_excluded_extract_1200_batch_1.R .

-plasma	serum       sjlid                      diaggrp racegrp 1	1	SJL1226807             Hodgkin lymphoma   White
-1	2	SJL1300301 Acute lymphoblastic leukemia   White
-1   2  SJL1683907             Hodgkin lymphoma   White
-1   0  SJL1686907             Hodgkin lymphoma   White
-1   1  SJL1762916             Rhabdomyosarcoma   White
-1   1  SJL2501807             Hodgkin lymphoma   White
-1   1  SJL4188516             Rhabdomyosarcoma   Black
-1   1  SJL5163906 Central nervous system (CNS)   White

-TB to exclude :
-TB-09-3117
+The only difference from V9 is that I will be removiing those samples in plasma_table_2_v11_vial_zero_excluded_extract_1200_batch_1.R